KiltedCode/khandaria-campaign/characters/urgench.md

 has feelings for `Pylia`, trusts the party

 `Jin`
-former master of the guard, injured greatly in dropping of the Watcher, rescued by `Belsarin` and the party in the rubble
+former master of the guard, injured greatly in dropping of the Watcher, rescued by `Belsaran` and the party in the rubble
-trained `Belsarin` to be a monk
+trained `Belsaran` to be a monk

 `Pellum`
 lieutenant in palace guard, guard who brought us to recover `Jin`

 `Igmar`
-inquisitor of the city, questioned `Belsarin` in the past, questioned `Korin` after incident with `Craddock`'s gang
+inquisitor of the city, questioned `Belsaran` in the past, questioned `Korin` after incident with `Craddock`'s gang

 `Ronald`
 `Ingmar`'s assistant, draws